 There is no such thing as Daylight saving in the state of Queensland.

-Cairns time zone is Australian Eastern Standard Time (AEST), UTC +10.
+Cairns’s time zone is Australian Eastern Standard Time (AEST), UTC +10.
 Also, you can see the correct time at the top of our website.

 Stinger season, or jellyfish season, is generally between November and May.

-Take care the risk of marine stingers is low on the Great Barrier Reef, but it is better to be over-cautious, as a result, stinger suits are available for free on most tourist boats.
+Taking care of marine stingers’ risk is low on the Great Barrier Reef, but it is better to be over-cautious.
+As a result, stinger suits are available for free on most tourist boats.

 Ultraviolet (UV) Index